 While writing Python code, you might have come across an instance where you want the accessibility of a variable to be restricted to a particular code block.
 The accessibility of the variables is controlled by limiting the scope of the variable.
 In this case, the variable will only be visible and accessible by the code block in its scope.
 The two types of scopes available in Python are Local Scope and Global Scope.

-In this blog, we will be covering the concept of global scope in detail, along with some examples.
+In this blog, we will be covering the concept of Global keyword in Python, along with some examples.

 Global Scope in Python